MicrosoftDocs/azure-ai-docs/articles/machine-learning/includes/azureml-batch-prereqs.md

 ### Connect to your workspace

-The workspace is the top-level resource for Machine Learning.
-It provides a centralized place to work with all artifacts you create when you use Machine Learning.
+The workspace is the top-level resource for Azure Machine Learning.
+It provides a centralized place to work with all artifacts you create when you use Azure Machine Learning.
 In this section, you connect to the workspace where you perform your deployment tasks.

 # [Azure CLI](#tab/cli)